cosmicexplorer/grouplink/README.md

 - [ ] Modify the Signal Protocol library [^libsignal-protocol-c] to use *group-fungible* identities instead of *UserID*s.
 - [ ] Make it work in a CLI tool.
     - i.e. externalize the identities and message keys into concrete files.

+Then consider this discussion:
+- [ ] Consider the **configuration options** we want to present to the user:
+> @turingtarpit
+> "think about whether there’s any room for letting the user configure to have degraded service in some situations for increased privacy"
+> @ireneista
+> there's a trade-off in terms of actually implementing it
+> any time you add something the user can configure, if the setting they chose can be detected by an attacker, the attacker can use it to fingerprint them
+> so we'll want to provide a minimal number of settings so as not to leak too many bits
+>
+> yep!
+33 bits of entropy identifies anyone (because log base 2 of 8 billion is 33); we can document how much each setting leaks
+> though in reality the bits leaked in theory are just an approximation, because users don't choose all possible values uniformly
+> but it's still good to document so we can ballpark things

 ## Completion Criteria
 A Rust CLI tool can create and send group-fungible messages with a modified version of the Signal Protocol library.